 Premium brands must choose sale places and advertising spots more carefully.
 If they start to appear in everyday places, they become too accessible to the masses, they lose their luxury image.
 Some exclusive brands not only don’t want to be accessible to the general public, but they deliberately refuse to be recognizable by “ordinary” people at all.
 They direct their marketing content and messages only to the chosen segment of potential clients.
 The rest don’t even know about their existence.
 This makes them so unique.
 The exoticism and mystery around them attract those who are able to pay for the products.

 Create a personality

-Brand’s personality is all the factors and elements that make the brand easy to identify with.
+A brand’s personality is all the factors and elements that make the brand easy to identify with.
 It should facilitate contact and build an emotional bond between the client and the brand.
-It is about precisely selecting a potential buyer, strengthening his purchase decisions, and make the brand trustworthy.
-Brand’s personality must be consistent with its visual identity.
+It is about precisely selecting a potential buyer, strengthening his purchase decisions, and making the brand trustworthy.
+A brand’s personality must be consistent with its visual identity.

 If you want to create an exclusive, premium brand, think about values you can convey and how to show them.
 All your future activities must be consistent.

 This is associated with a number of activities that improve the client’s relationship with your brand and products.
 It applies to every stage of contact with the brand.
 Customer experience is all the impressions he acquires in the context of our brand.
 Especially customer service.
 A luxury brand treats customers loyally and with big respect.
 It is not only about nice and friendly shopkeepers in the store, but also outstanding telephone or e-mail service, fast replies, and undemanding returns.
 All this affects how the client feels about your brand.

 Customer experience is also packaging.
 Luxury brands pay extreme attention to how products are packed.
 Distinguishing packaging will go a long way towards enhancing your product's desirability among elite customers.
 Make an effort to design packaging that your clients will be able to show off as they leave your store.
 This also applies to online stores.